Port of Cherbourg Guide for Cruisers, France (UPDATED 2023)

 3. D-Day Landing Beaches

-In 1944, the Allies disembarked in Normandy in order to fight against the Nazis and drive them out of France.
+In 1944, the Allies disembarked in Normandy to fight against the Germans and drive them out of France.
 They disembarked on the beaches of Normandy (today known as D-Day Landing Beaches) extending over 70 km along the region’s coast.
 There are five main D-Day landing beaches: Omaha, Utah, Gold, Juno and Sword Beach.
 The entire area consists of numerous WWII monuments, museums, cemeteries and memorials and it takes a few days to visit all of them.
 The most important ones are:

 Cruise lines normally organize shore excursions to some of these places and it’s highly recommended to book one of these if you are a WWII buff.
 However, keep in mind that these are full-day trips as it takes from 1 hour to over 2 hours drive each way to reach the D-Day locations.